 Reviewed by Tomas Kalkys.
 President.

 Qualifications: More than 20 years of experience in residential and commercial exterior remodeling.

 Written by LegacyUSA Team

 posted on Feb 28, 2020

 You never know when a snowstorm might hit (well unless it’s the middle of July and you’re laying out on a New Jersey beach), so it’s smart to be prepared throughout the year.
 One of the best ways you can protect your home is through ice damming prevention.
 This will help stop ice dams from forming on your roof.

 At Legacy Service, we’re experts in all things roofing and home exteriors.
-Whether you’re interested in ice damming solutions or you’re looking for roof installation, replacement, or repair services, you’ve come to the right place.
+If you’re looking for roof installation or replacement services, then you’ve come to the right place.
 Learn more by giving us a call at 215-798-9790 or visiting us here.